swapUniba/ClayRS/docs/mkdocs/docs/evaluation/introduction.md

 !!! info

-    `Precision`, `Recall`, and in general all classification metrics requires a **threshold** which separates relevant items from non-relevant.
+    `Precision`, `Recall`, and in general all classification metrics require a **threshold** which separates relevant items from non-relevant.

     * If a threshold is specified, then it is *fixed* for all users
     * If no threshold is specified, the mean rating score of each user will be used

-    Check documentation for more
+    Check documentation of each metric for more

 Then simply call the `#!python fit()` method of the instantiated object